EVALUATIVE USABILITY STUDY @ OPTIMIZELY

 VP, PMs, researchers, designers, engineers who attended the final presentation readout

-Our goal was specific: identify the exact friction points that cause non-technical users to fail or struggle when setting up an A/B test independently.
+Identify the exact friction points that cause non-technical users to fail or struggle when setting up an A/B test independently

 How intuitive is the product?